marcelebbrecht/powerrouting/README.md

 * inet/routing/extras/olsr
 * inet/routing/extras/batman

-Now apply patch for ACK message bug as mentioned under Bugs (see at the end of this document).
+Now apply patch for ACK message bug as mentioned under bugs (see at the end of this document).

 Two ways to solve this issue:
 * Disable vizualization features in Inetmanet project settings and comment vizualization options in common.ini, then clean and rebuild Inetmanet